menu-line

 • Females about to undergo gender reassignment surgery

-At The Fertility and Gynaecology Academy, by far the most common reason we see for egg freezing is the need for more time – time to find the right partner, to create a stable financial base for children, or to progress sufficiently in a career before the demands of parenting.
+At The Fertility & Gynaecology Academy, by far the most common reason we see for egg freezing is the need for more time – time to find the right partner, to create a stable financial base for children, or to progress sufficiently in a career before the demands of parenting.

 In society there is a general lack of awareness regarding the female fertility timeline (the biological clock), and the availability of egg freezing.
 Couples should be encouraged to consider parenthood sooner rather than later, and society should work towards a social framework that is financially and structurally supportive of young families.
 But meanwhile, for women who are simply not ready to have children yet, egg freezing is an option to consider.